 When I first played Hyper Gauntlet, it was still in early alpha and suffice to say, more than a few things have changed.
 The feeling of speed, for starters, is much more noticeable in the current (beta 1.0) build, which is definitely a good thing.
-See, while the gameplay can be somewhat slow for the first couple minutes, believe me, once the pace picks up, your ability to think fast and perform split-second decisions will truly be tested.
+See, while the gameplay can be somewhat slow for the first couple of minutes, believe me, once the pace picks up, your ability to think fast and perform split-second decisions will truly be tested.
 It’s chaotic, crazy, fast and furious… fun!
 So much fun.

-You do get a total of three lives before it’s game over though, and in case the aforementioned power-ups aren’t enough, there’s also got the option of slowing time by holding down the spacebar (temporarily, as it needs to recharge after use).
+You do get a total of three lives before it’s game over though, and in case the aforementioned power-ups aren’t enough, there’s also the option of slowing time by holding down the spacebar (temporarily, as it needs to recharge after use).
 But surely you’re too good for something like that, right?
 I’m gonna go with “probably not”.
 Not until after plenty of practice anyway, and surprisingly, this is actually where my one gripe with the game lies.

 Seeing how every new game starts at the same sluggish pace, I soon found myself wishing there was a way to get straight into neck-breaking speeds, instead of having to trek through what had by then become, well, a walk in the park.
 An additional mode or two would also help its longevity, as even the most dedicated score-chasers out there will likely be eager to experience a slightly tweaked run.
 We mustn’t forget that beta is still beta though, and I’m sure we’ll hear more about the future of Hyper Gauntlet, once Udell Games returns from celebrating this milestone release.

-Aside from those minor issues, I was quite impressed with the the game in its current state, and how much it’s changed over the last five or so months.
-So much that in my opinion, the $3.50 launch price ($5 after the first week) isn’t asking for too much at all.
-A free version will be released soon for those still on the fence, but… only premium builds will include new features.
+Aside from those minor issues, I was quite impressed with the game in its current state, and how much it’s changed over the last five or so months.
+So much so that in my opinion, the $3.50 launch price ($5 after the first week) isn’t asking for too much at all.
+A free version will be released soon for those still on the fence, but… only the premium builds will include new features.